 Every year, thousands of children in Bangladesh are born with thalassemia — a preventable blood disorder.
 At BTPWA, we work to raise awareness, provide support, and ensure no patient feels alone.

-The Bangladesh Thalassemia Patients and Parents Welfare Association (BTPWA), formerly We Are Not Alone (WANA), is a voluntary, non-profit organization run by patients and families.
-We work to ensure safe blood transfusions, access to medicines, mental health support, awareness campaigns, and equal rights for every thalassemia patient.
+The Bangladesh Thalassemia Patients and Parents’ Welfare Association (BTPWA), formerly We Are Not Alone (WANA), is a voluntary, non-profit organization run by patients and families.
+We work to ensure safe blood transfusions, access to medicines, mental health support for patients, and arrange awareness campaigns to educate everyone about thalassemia so that together we can prevent it.
+We want:

 Every contribution you make helps thalassemia patients live healthier, more dignified lives.
 Your donations directly support vital areas of medical care, nutrition, shelter, and education.

-The Bangladesh Thalassemia Patients and Parents Welfare Association is powered by patients, parents, doctors, and supporters who share one vision — a thalassemia-free Bangladesh.
+The Bangladesh Thalassemia Patients and Parents’ Welfare Association is powered by patients or their parents, who share one vision — a thalassemia-free Bangladesh.

-BTPWA is a voluntary, non-profit organisation run by patients and parents that works to support people with thalassemia in Bangladesh.
+BTPWA is a voluntary, non-profit organization run by thalassemia patients and their parents, working to support people with thalassemia in Bangladesh and raise awareness to prevent thalassemia.

 Thalassemia is a genetic blood disorder which can result in severe health complications if not managed properly.
 Each year many children in Bangladesh are born with thalassemia — a preventable blood disorder.